Guided Visual Exploration of Relations in Data Sets: Conclusions

 \section{Conclusions}

-In this paper we propose a framework integrating both the user's updating background knowledge from the data and the user's current interests in explorative data analysis process in a principled way.
+In this paper we propose an interactive visual data exploration framework integrating the user's background knowledge (increasing iteratively during the exploration) and the user's current exploration interests in a principled way.
 We provide an efficient implementation of this method using constrained randomisation.
 Furthermore, we also extended PCA to work seamlessly with the framework in the case of real-valued data sets.

 Typical real-world data sets, for instance those empirically investigated in this paper, contain a vast number of interesting patterns.
 The goal of the data analyst is to find interesting relations in the data.
 If automated analysis methods are used to extract patterns, it means that the patterns must be specified in advance to be used in conjunction with some data mining algorithm.
 Specifying patterns in advance is clearly nontrivial when there is a multitude of variable combinations that must be taken into account.
-Furthermore, if patterns are only extracted based on apriori specifications it is not possible to use insights obtained during the exploration to steer further exploration.
+Furthermore, if patterns are only extracted based on a priori specifications it is not possible to use insights obtained during the exploration to steer further exploration.

 It is here where the power of human-guided data exploration lies.
 A non-interactive data mining method is restricted to either show generic features of the data---which may already be obvious to an expert---or output unusably many patterns, which is a typical problem, for example, in frequent pattern mining (there are easily too many patterns for the user to absorb).
 Our framework solves this problem: by integrating the human's background knowledge and focus---formulated as mathematically defined hypotheses---we can at the same time guide the search towards topics interesting to the user at any particular moment while taking the user's prior knowledge into account in an understandable and efficient way.
 Hence, the framework described in this paper makes it possible to interactively and efficiently explore relations between attributes in the data through a conceptually simple paradigm where the relations are encoded using tile constraints.
 This exploration framework allows the data analyst to use his or her innate pattern recognition skills to spot complex patterns, instead of having to specify them in advance.
 As demonstrated in our empirical evaluation of two real-world data sets, the proposed interactive exploration framework allows us to find interesting patterns and hence to make sense of the relations in the data.